 The Bellagio Buffet receipt you will receive has printing on the bottom which reads: “Thank you for limiting your dining experience to 2 hours.

 Parties of 8 or more will have an 18% tip included in the bill.

 Chef’s Table at the Bellagio Buffet

-If so inclined, you can pay an additional $25 to have a seat at the Chef’s Table, where the Bellagio’s executive chef will spend time with you.
+If so inclined, you can pay an additional $71.99 (on top of the regular buffet price), to have a seat at the Chef’s Table, where the Bellagio’s executive chef will spend time with you.
 According to their website, guests will have selections not available at the regular buffet, and that there will be “table side carving of succulent meats from the rotisserie oven and exquisite desserts.”